emlinhax/monkey-detect/README.md

 This could be used as an anti cheating mechanism or whatever you want.\
 PS: I recommend to obfuscate the script and hide it well so people dont find it immediatly.

+During testing it was able to detect alot of pretty well known tampermonkey scripts\
+for the popular browser game diep.io which proved that the concept works!

 Usage:
 ```javascript